 - Authoring new GS1-128 barcode guidelines which are harmonized with the GS1 General Specifications and provide suppliers a blueprint to facilitate compliance

 - A certification program for each GS1-128 label formate for each supplier ship location

 - Establish a dedicated testing portal for JCPenney to manage certification and compliance management

 - Created a model for reporting and analyzing GS1-128 supply chain issues

 - Implementing an education initiative within supplier compliance for GS1-128 lab infractions and consequential re-certification program

 - Systematic programming linking barcode compliance data/image to the JCPenney supplier scorecard

 - Established compliance support program for barcoded and RFID tickets

 Today, JCPenney supplier compliance and logistic departments now rely on Bar Code Graphics to address all GS1-128 label issues.
-GS1-128 label certification through Bar Code Graphics is integrated with vendor on-boarding and existing suppliers are now proacrtively re-certifying shipping labels whenever they make changes to their hardware, software or print media.
+GS1-128 label certification through Bar Code Graphics is integrated with vendor on-boarding and existing suppliers are now proactively re-certifying shipping labels whenever they make changes to their hardware, software or print media.
 Barcode re-certification is also tied directly to GS1-128 compliance infractions so suppliers can rapidly correct mistakes and reduce providing JC Penney supply chain with non-compliant shipping labels.
-JCPenney has integrated Bar Code Graphics testing services with their Catalog, Furniture and Retail channels.
+JCPenney has integrated Bar Code Graphics testing services with their Catalog, Furniture, Retail, and Import channels.